 “Aged Care” is a high-demand occupation in Australia.

-The increasing Australian population has led to a growing demand for people who possess the talent, skills, and professional background to provide hands-on assistance to elderly people who need support with their disabilities or domestic duties.
+The increasing Australian population has led to a growing demand for people possessing the talent, skills, and professional background to provide hands-on assistance to older people.

-The number of job vacancies in this sector has almost doubled year on year with the number of aged care jobs more than workers in this sector.
+The number of job vacancies in this sector has almost doubled year on year, with more aged care jobs than workers in this sector.

-An increasing number of employment opportunities makes it a reliable and safe profession for the following decade and beyond in Australia.
+An increasing number of employment opportunities makes it a reliable and safe profession for the next decades and beyond.

 Aged care is undoubtedly a great industry to work in.
-The sector provides ample scope for training and employment opportunities for future growth.
+The sector provides ample scope for training and employment opportunities.

 The beauty of this sector is that it provides flexibility to qualified and experienced aged care workers to work anywhere in Australia.

-At present, around 50% of aged care workers are employed in full-time positions and the remaining 50% contribute to part-time work.
+Around 50% of aged care workers work in full-time positions.
+The remaining 50% contribute to part-time work.

-Presently, the country has reported that more than 1.2 million people have received ageing support in their homes or community.
+Australia has reported more than 1.2 million people with ageing support in their homes or community.

-The government studies show that there could be a huge shortage of aged care workers in Australia in the coming years.
+Government studies show a shortage of aged care workers in the coming years.

 By 2024, the career opportunities for Disabled and Aged Carers will be equivalent to around 179,000 job openings.

-This shows that the sector has a very promising job outlook in the coming years.
+It shows that the sector has a promising job outlook in the coming years.

 Satisfaction

-To be useful for another person and positively impact their life brings immense personal satisfaction.
+Helping another person and positively impacting their life brings immense personal satisfaction.

-You feel motivated when you know that you are being an instrument to positively influence the community.
+You feel motivated when you know you are an instrument that positively influences the community.

-To be an aged care worker and become a support system for the elderly population when they need you the most is truly a heart-warming experience.
+Becoming an aged care worker for the elderly population when they need you the most is truly a heart-warming experience.

-The job gives you opportunities to meet and interact with different kinds of people, listen to their emotional stories and experiences, attend community events/festivities with them, and become a part of their family.
+The job gives opportunities to meet and interact with different people, listen to their emotional stories and experiences, attend community events/festivities, and become a part of their family.
 All of this makes the profession very gratifying and rewarding.

 Good Earning Potential

-If you are on the lookout for a noble profession in Australia where not just you get to serve people but also get a handsome salary in return, Aged Care could be the ideal career for you.
+Suppose you are looking for a noble profession in Australia where you serve people and get a handsome salary.
+In that case, Aged Care could be the ideal career for you.
 This profession pays you well.

-The average aged care worker salary in Australia ranges between $55k and $60k.
-According to the most recent Fair Work Ombudsman pay guide, the average weekly pay for a full-time aged care worker having 5 years of experience is between $801.40 and $973.40.
+The average aged care worker's salary in Australia ranges between $55k and $60k.
+According to the most recent Fair Work Ombudsman pay guide, the average weekly pay for a full-time aged care worker with five years of experience is between $801.40 and $973.40.

 The aged care sector is massive and composed of several critical roles to ensure the highest level of care for older people.
 The estimated salary of workers employed under different aged care worker jobs in Australia is as follows: